50pixels/ml-push-popup/README.md

 1. ✅ User is in MobiLoud app (or debugMode is true)
 2. ✅ Push notifications are disabled
 3. ✅ Current URL matches allowedUrls (if specified)
+4. ✅ Initial delay period has passed (if specified)
-4. ✅ Session limit not exceeded (if specified)
+5. ✅ Session limit not exceeded (if specified)

 ## Session Limiting